gdanko/polybar/README.md

 label = %output%
 initial = 1
 hook-0 = echo "%{F#F0C674}%{F-} Speedtest running..."
-daemonize = true
+background = true
-daemonize-arg-download =
+background-arg-download =
-daemonize-arg-upload =
+background-arg-upload =
-daemonize-arg-interval = 300
+background-arg-interval = 300
 ```
 All the module does is set the initial text, which is a loading message.
-But using `launch.py`, I am able to daemonize this module.
-So as soon as the loading message is up, the script is working in the background, running the test(s).
-When the script is daemonized, it displays the loading text right before it starts the test(s), so you're always aware that it's working.
+But using `launch.py`, I am able to launch this module in the background.
+As soon as the loading message is up, the script is working in the background, running the test(s).
+When the script is running in the background, it displays the loading text right before it starts the test(s), so you're always aware that it's working.

 ## Permissions
 You will need to add yourself to `/etc/sudoers` in order to execute some commands.
 Do something like this.
 Obviously pick only the ones you need.